ajitpdevops/redisense/VECTOR_SEARCH.md

 ## 🎮 **Live Demo - Semantic Search in Action!**

-The Redis 8 vector search is now **fully integrated** into the Streamlit dashboard!
+The Redis 8 vector search is now **fully integrated** into the FastAPI web interface!
 Here's what you can experience:

 ### 🔍 **Interactive Search Experience**